Latest Real Estate News

 AXA Real Estate Investment Managers launched the UK Long Lease Property Fund, aiming to provide UK institutional investors, pension schemes, and investment consultants with a new property-based, liability-matching solution that generates long and secure income streams.

 Sam Zells Equity Residential Sells Property Portfolio for $1.5 Billion

 Sam Zell's Equity Residential said that it would sell 27 properties to a joint venture including Goldman Sachs and Greystar Real Estate Partners, in a $1.5 billion deal.
 The two-part deal is set to close this quarter.
 The deal includes roughly 8,000 apartment units.

 The Economist reports that the Gulf Emirate is as flashy as ever, but it still has structural problems to solve.
 The government seems to recognize this, and is pushing its credentials as an entrepreneurial hub.
 In December, for instance, it hosted a Global Entrepreneurship Summit.

 CBRE Reports That Hong Kong and New York are World's Most Expensive Retail Destinations

-Mall occupany In India drops to 50% as retailers lose money
+Mall occupancy in India drops to 50% as retailers lose money

-According to a survey conducted by the Associated Chamber of Commerce and Industry of India (Assocham) over 52% of malls in Mumbai are vacant partly due to economic slowdown, poor designing, lack of robust revenue generation model and located in unattractive location.
-It estimates, the total rate of vacancy in malls in Delhi-NCR is 55%, while in Mumbai it is 52% followed by Ahemdabad (51%), Chennai (50%), Hyderabad (48%), and Bangalore (45%).
+According to a survey conducted by the Associated Chamber of Commerce and Industry of India (Assocham) over 52% of malls in Mumbai are vacant partly due to economic slowdown, poor design, lack of robust revenue generation model, and located in unattractive locations.
+It estimates the total rate of vacancy in malls in Delhi-NCR is 55%, while in Mumbai it is 52% followed by Ahmedabad (51%), Chennai (50%), Hyderabad (48%), and Bangalore (45%).
 The position in the nearby town of these locations is much disturbing.